Plasma Pen vs Cryotherapy vs Curettage for Seborrheic Keratosis: The Honest 2026 Test

 What customers using the OcuraLife pen on seborrheic keratosis reported

-OcuraLife has served 28,000+ customers and completed 15,000+ successful treatments across the conditions the plasma pen is designed for.
+The proof sits in the numbers: OcuraLife has served 28,000+ customers and completed 15,000+ successful treatments across the conditions the plasma pen is designed for.
 The pen itself holds a 4.87 out of 5 rating across 433 verified reviews.
-Customers using it specifically on seborrheic keratosis consistently report visible growth removal within the standard healing window described above.
+Customers using it specifically on seborrheic keratosis consistently report visible growth removal within the standard Day 3-7 scab to Week 2-3 healing window covered above.

 When this is not for you